Rolls-Royce Olympus variants

 The Rolls-Royce Olympus turbojet engine was developed extensively throughout its production run, the many variants can be described as belonging to four main groups.

 Initial non-afterburning variants were designed and produced by Bristol Aero Engines and Bristol Siddeley (BSEL) and powered the Avro Vulcan.
 These engines were further developed by Rolls-Royce Limited.

 The first afterburning variant, the Bristol Siddeley Olympus Mk 320, powered the cancelled BAC TSR-2 strike aircraft.
 A further afterburning variant was the Rolls-Royce/Snecma Olympus 593, jointly developed to power Concorde in the 1960s.

 The American Curtiss-Wright company tested a license-developed version known as the J67 and a turboprop designated TJ-38 Zephyr.
 Neither design was produced.

 Further derivatives of the Olympus were produced for ship propulsion and land-based power generation.

 Bristol Aero Engines, Bristol Siddeley and Rolls-Royce variants

+Thrust given in foot-pounds (lbf) and kilonewtons (kN).